pyvista/pyvista/docs/getting-started/simple.rst

 Basic API Usage
 ===============

-``vtki`` provides tools to easily get started with just about any VTK dataset and wrap access to that object into an easily accesible data object.
+``vtki`` provides tools to get started with just about any VTK dataset and wrap that object into an easily accesible data object.
 Whether you are new to the VTK library or a power user, the best place to get started is with ``vtki``'s :func:`vtki.wrap` and :func:`vtk.read` functions to either wrap a VTK data object in memory or read a VTK or VTK-friendly file format.